James-Aaron-Johnson/James-Aaron-Johnson.github.io/_projects/project-character-design.md

 The iterations took various forms and I was always trying to retain a sense of slight human design to it with an offset of alien.
 Many of the shapes interested me but didn't make sense from a construction standpoint and so I kept trying to shift the shape to see what would work best for the design but also be functional.

-Following the arrows you can see that I settled upon the center design as my favourite and proceeded to take this and draft up a character sheet.
+Following the arrows you can see that I settled upon the centre design as my favourite and proceeded to take this and draft up a character sheet.
 If I were to hand this to a modeller or some other artist for further development or creation a character sheet is necessary to show of the shape and form from all sides and so I proceeded to draw from there.
 The final character sheet can be seen below:

 <img class="image-embed" src="https://cdnb.artstation.com/p/assets/images/images/017/699/745/large/james-johnson-giant-mech-stylesheet.jpg?1557009401">

 Having studied several various character sheets in the industry I settled on a design I liked which used a color key to describe the two important colour choices in the character and displayed it in a visually interesting, yet functional fashion.

-The final creation of the character can bee seen in live preview below.
+The final creation of the character can be seen in live preview below.

 <div class="sketchfab-embed-wrapper">
     <iframe title="A 3D model" width="640" height="480" src="https://sketchfab.com/models/50f15a3645af4dde9d05d967564caea3/embed" frameborder="0" allow="autoplay; fullscreen; vr" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>